 In order for the applicant voting process to drive FRIDA's final decision-making, all groups involved need to vote within their voting group.
 Even though this process has been rewarding for the majority of groups, some don't have time to dedicate to this process.
 Young feminist movements are vastly underfunded and under capacity, and their members take on multiple roles within their collectives while they also work, study and support their families.
 FRIDA's participatory grantmaking process can be burdensome, especially when collectives are often joining the process from a place of burnout.
-We are reflecting on this question continuously and we have improved our systems over the years to make them more accessible and less demanding.
-Collectives sometimes need capacity strengthening and specific conditions enabled in order to take part in a funder's grantmaking process.

-We still don't have systems in place to financially compensate the over 500 groups who participate each year in the voting process, but we do offer support for those who experience challenges in applying or participating, including support with internet connection.
+We are reflecting on this question continuously and we have improved our systems over the years to make them more accessible and less demanding, however, FRIDA still doesn't have systems in place to financially compensate the over 500 groups who participate each year in the voting process.
+We do offer support for those who experience challenges in applying or participating, including support with internet connection.
 The majority of groups shared that the voting process was worth their time, and that they gained a lot from it, however they also expressed that it was overwhelming and consuming of their time and resources.
-Even though many groups have shared that they could not imagine another grantmaking system for a feminist funder, we still want this process to be generative and not overwhelming.
+Even though many groups have shared that they could not imagine another grantmaking model for a feminist funder, we still want this process to be generative and not overwhelming.
 This has been a major motivator for change in FRIDA's grantmaking system.

-FRIDA SHOULD EXPERIMENT WITH OTHER PARTICIPATORY MODELS THAT STILL HOLD FEM-INIST VALUES AND SUPPORT MOVEMENT CONNECTION, WITHOUT CREATING AN OBLIGATION TO PARTICIPATE.
+R FRIDA SHOULD EXPERIMENT WITH OTHER PARTICIPATORY MODELS THAT STILL HOLD FEMINIST VALUES AND SUPPORT MOVEMENT CONNECTION, WITHOUT CREATING AN OBLIGATION TO PARTICIPATE.
 INSTEAD, IT COULD BE A PROCESS WHERE INFORMATION IS SHARED AND GROUPS CAN CHOOSE NOT TO PARTICIPATE BASED ON INTEREST.